SpectroFinance/SpectroCoin-Merchant-API/README.md

 openssl pkcs8 -topk8 -inform PEM -outform DER -in "C:\private.pem" -out "C:\private.der" -nocrypt
 ```

-### Public key generation
+### Public key generation with OpenSSL

 ```shell
 # output public key portion in PEM format
 openssl rsa -in "C:\private.pem" -pubout -outform PEM -out "C:\public.pem"
 ```

-# Signature

-All API requests must be signed using merchant private key so they can be validated by SpectroCoin using merchants public key.
-Merchant should provide his public key at SpectroCoin merchant API configuration.

-Some API request may result in callback from SpectroCoin, such request are also signed by SpectroCoin and must be validated by merchant using [SpectroCoin Merchant Public Key](https://spectrocoin.com/files/merchant.public.pem).

 ## Signing request

-Request to be signed must be converted to **UTF-8 URL encoded concatenated parameters** of one string line including parameter names, which are ordered in specific sequence specified in documentation.
+Request to be signed must be converted to **UTF-8 URL encoded concatenated parameters**, consisting of one string line, including parameter names, which are ordered in specific sequence specified in documentation.

-Data which will be signed must be:
+Request data which will be signed must be:

 * URL encoded
 * Spaces must be encoded with "**+**" sign (not "%20"):